nordic-institute/X-Road-development/NFR.md

 8.6 All user outputs MUST be sanitized not to include system operation information such as full names of files, stack traces, etc.

-8.7 In web interfaces session management MUST be based on session cookies.
+8.7 In web interfaces (web UI) session management MUST be based on session cookies.

 8.8 All private network communications (excluding localhost) MUST be protected with TLS.
-All public network communications MUST be protected with either TLS or data signing (like for example signed global configuration).
-TLS parameters MUST be configurable by administrator, not developer.
+All public network communications MUST be protected with either TLS or signing data (e.g., signed global configuration).
+TLS parameters MUST be configurable by system administrator.

 8.9 User MUST receive a proper informative message about termination of his session.